juji-io/datalevin/doc/query.md

 it also offer some opportunities to help with query.

 We found that the opportunities lie precisely in the "Achilles Heel" of RDBMS
-optimizer: cardinality estimation [4].
-It is hard to have good cardinality estimation in RDBMS because the data are stored in rows, so it becomes rather expensive and complicated when one has to unpack them to get attribute value counts or to sample by rows [3].
-On the other hand, it is cheap and straightforward to count or sample values directly in the already unpacked storage of triple stores.
+optimizer: cardinality estimation [6].
+It is hard to have good cardinality estimation in RDBMS because the data are stored in rows, so it becomes rather expensive and complicated when one tries to unpack them to get attribute value counts or to sample by rows [4].
+On the other hand, it is cheap and straightforward to count or sample values directly in the already unpacked indices of triple stores.

 ## Conclusion

-Datalevin query engine stands on the shoulder of a half century of database research.
-We have chosen to implement simple and practical techniques that are consists with our goal of simplifying data access, and we are also open for the future, e.g. explore learning based techniques.
+Datalevin query engine stands on the shoulder of a half century of database research to bring a new hope to triple stores.
+We have chosen to implement simple and effective techniques that are consists with our goal of simplifying data access, and we are also open for the future, e.g. explore learning based techniques.

 ## Reference

+[1] Aluç, G., Hartig, O., Özsu, M. T. and Daudjee, K. "Diversified Stress Testing of RDF Data Management Systems".
+ISWC.
+2014.

-[1] Brodt, A., Schiller, O. and Mitschang, B. "Efficient resource attribute retrieval in RDF triple stores."
+[2] Brodt, A., Schiller, O. and Mitschang, B. "Efficient resource attribute retrieval in RDF triple stores."
 CIKM.
 2011.

-[2] Gubichev, A., and Neumann, T. "Exploiting the query structure for efficient join ordering in SPARQL queries."
+[3] Gubichev, A., and Neumann, T. "Exploiting the query structure for efficient join ordering in SPARQL queries."
 EDBT.
 Vol. 14.
 2014.

-[3] Lan, H., Bao, Z. and Peng, Y..
+[4] Lan, H., Bao, Z. and Peng, Y..
 "A survey on advancing the DBMS query
 optimizer: cardinality estimation, cost model, and plan enumeration."
 Data Science and Engineering, 2021

-[4] Leis, V., et al. "How good are query optimizers, really?."
+[5] Leis, V., et al. "How good are query optimizers, really?."
 VLDB Endowment 2015.

-[5] Leis, V., et al. "Cardinality Estimation Done Right: Index-Based Join Sampling."
+[6] Leis, V., et al. "Cardinality Estimation Done Right: Index-Based Join Sampling."
 Cidr.
 2017.

-[6] Meimaris, M., et al. "Extended characteristic sets: graph indexing for SPARQL query optimization."
+[7] Meimaris, M., et al. "Extended characteristic sets: graph indexing for SPARQL query optimization."
 ICDE.
 2017.

-[7] Moerkotte, G., and Neumann, T. "Dynamic programming strikes back."
+[8] Moerkotte, G., and Neumann, T. "Dynamic programming strikes back."
 SIGMOD.
 2008.

-[8] Neumann, T., and Moerkotte, G. "Characteristic sets: Accurate cardinality estimation for RDF queries with multiple joins."
+[9] Neumann, T., and Moerkotte, G. "Characteristic sets: Accurate cardinality estimation for RDF queries with multiple joins."
 ICDE.
 2011.

-[9] Selinger, P. Griffiths, et al. "Access path selection in a relational database management system."
+[10] Selinger, P. Griffiths, et al. "Access path selection in a relational database management system."
 SIGMOD.
 1979.